horizontalsystems/horizontalsystems.github.io/index.md

 <br/>

+## Engineered To Survive

-As there are no servers or databases these apps are censorship-resistant and unblockable.
+As there are no servers or databases the apps we built are censorship-resistant and by their own nature designed to remain online indefinitely.

 All sensitive information stored encrypted on a smartphone itself and never leaves it.
 Entirely under user's control.
 No other entity but the user keeps his data and everything else.

 Every single line of code powering these apps is open for public to review and free to reuse.
-It's open source [@Github](https://github.com/horizontalsystems/)
+It's open source [@Github](https://github.com/horizontalsystems/).

+If you're a blockchain developer we welcome your to review, improve and reuse the code unconditionally.

-## 1. The Bank Wallet (iOS / Android)
+### 1. The Bank Wallet (iOS / Android)

 The Bank Wallet is a secure and a fully decentralized crypto wallet that supports all major cryptocurrencies.